What is Laser Therapy?

 Avicenna Laser Technology, Inc. received the first FDA 510k clearance for a LLLT device with a Class IV power level on December 11, 2003.
 This laser was a 7.5 watt therapy laser, a significant development from Class IIIa (5mW) and Class IIIb (500mW) therapy lasers.
 Since 2003, a number of companies have received FDA 510k marketing clearance for both Class III and Class IV therapy lasers.

-Development of Laser Therapy
+Development of Laser Technology for Therapeutic Application

 Hungarian physician Endre Mester was a pioneer of laser medicine, including the use of low-level laser therapy (LLLT).
 In 1967, only a few years after the first working laser was invented, he started his experiments with the effects of lasers on skin cancer.
 He is credited as the discoverer of positive biological effects of low power lasers.